kab-zac/nodespull/README.md

 * `isProtected` provides and extra layer of security for the route.
 Setting the value to `true` would require your users to send a **Bearer Token** in the request header, see [JWT Session](https://github.com/kab-zac/nodespull/blob/master/Pending) for more information.
 * `urlParams` defines path parameters.

 Nodespull also integrates [Swagger](https://swagger.io/) in your application.
 Check out `<serverUrl>/api-docs` to view all your service endpoints.
-(The current nodespull npm version has temporarily removed Swagger).

 For more information, see the following tutorials:
 * [A simple GET method](https://github.com/kab-zac/nodespull/blob/master/Pending)